dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 ## Conclusion

 ValueStream offers no-friction instrumentation for local scripts and processes.
-ValueStream OpenSource is currently available on GitHub and ValueStream Cloud will be opening up its Beta laater this month.
+If you would like to gain visibility into your DevOps processes, ValueStream OpenSource is currently available on GitHub and ValueStream Cloud will be offering a free tier for its Beta release later this month.
 We would love to you hear your comments and feedback!
 Thank you.

 ### References
 - [ValueStream Cloud](https://www.value-stream.net/home)